Art and revolution: in the long 18th century

 What is the course about?

 The course includes writings by artists, art critics, politicians and philosophers (including Voltaire, Rousseau and Winckelmann) to get a greater sense of the contemporary mindset that shaped the art of this period.
-From its themes and readings this course aims to build the student’s general, art historical skill set, which can then be applied across various periods and cultures.
+This also includes at least two visits to the National Gallery.
+From its themes, readings and up-close looking at art in galleries, this course aims to build the student’s general, art historical skill set, which can then be applied across various periods and cultures.

 What will we cover?